karhankayan/object_detection/README.md

 # Object Detection
-My implementation of an object detection algorithm using feature matching, Hough Transform, RANSAC, and homography estimation.
+My implementation of an accurate object detection algorithm using feature matching, Hough Transform, RANSAC, and homography estimation.